monash-wsrn/ebug-network/README.md

 # A robot network for exploring power and potential of cooperative robotics

-We are building a low-cost network of mobile robots for exploring the power and potential of cooperative robotics.
+We are building a network of mobile robots for exploring the power and potential of cooperative robotics.
 Our broad aim is to investigate multiagent systems and various sensor fusion mechanisms.
 We are particularly interested in visual sensing and